natalieagus/50005/docs/Problem Set/03-processes.md

 He wants to know why the behavior is inconsistent, and whether there's a better way to return values from threads.

+### Background

+In C programs, memory is typically managed using two primary regions: the **stack** and the **heap**.
+These regions serve different purposes and have distinct lifetimes and allocation behaviors.

+The **stack** is used for automatic storage.
+When a function is called, its local variables are allocated on the stack.
+This memory is automatically reclaimed when the function returns.
+In multithreaded programs, each thread receives its own stack.
+Once a thread terminates, its stack memory is deallocated.
+Accessing this memory after the thread has exited leads to undefined behavior, such as segmentation faults or stale data.
+This a common source of <span class="orange-bold">dangling pointer bugs</span>.

+The **heap**, by contrast, is a region of memory used for dynamic allocation.
+Memory allocated on the heap (e.g., via `malloc`) persists until it is explicitly freed by the program.
+Heap memory is shared across threads and is not tied to the lifetime of any particular function or thread.
+This makes it the appropriate choice for returning data from a thread after it has terminated.

+### Task

 **Answer the following questions:**
 1. Why is returning a pointer to a stack variable from a thread unsafe?
 2. What happens to the thread’s stack after it exits?
 3. How does returning a heap-allocated pointer fix the problem?